floragunncom/search-guard/README.md

 * Deep dive into all Search Guard features by reading the [Search Guard documentation](http://docs.search-guard.com)

+## Development
+Make sure to have the latest Maven and JDK version > 1.8 installed.
+Run `mvn install` to build the search-guard and sgadmin plugin.

 ## Config hot reloading

 The Search Guard configuration is stored in a dedicated index in Elasticsearch itself.
 Changes to the configuration are pushed to this index via the [sgadmin command line tool](https://docs.search-guard.com/latest/sgadmin).
 This will trigger a reload of the configuration on all nodes automatically.
 This has several advantages over configuration via elasticsearch.yml: